senresearch/MatrixLM.jl/docs/src/example_ordinal_data.md

 - the responses $y_{i \in [1, 250]}$ that exhibit the "A" attribute in `Z` show significant differences between level 3 and level 2 of the predictor `catvar` in `X`.
 - the responses $y_{i \in [1, 250]}$ that exhibit the "B" attribute in `Z` show significant differences between level 4 and level 3, as well as between level 2 and level 1 of the predictor `catvar` in `X`.
 - the responses $y_{i \in [1, 250]}$ that exhibit the "C" attribute in `Z` show significant differences between level 5 and level 4 of the predictor `catvar` in `X`.

----

-<a name="myfootnote1">1</a>.
-Ledoit, O., & Wolf, M. (2003).
-Improved estimation of the covariance matrix of stock returns with an application to portfolio selection.
-Journal of empirical finance, 10(5), 603-621.